 New Cat Product Checklist for Every Life Stage

-As you welcome your cat into her new home, be sure to provide her with the right pet supplies to help ensure an easy transition.
+As you welcome your cat into their new home, be sure to provide them with the right pet supplies to help ensure an easy transition.
 Here are the essentials to have on hand.

 Cat Supplies for the First 36 Hours

-2. Food and Water Bowls – Your kitty will need her own bowl for mealtime, and make sure she stays hydrated with one or more water bowls.
+2. Food and water bowls: Your kitty will need their own bowl for mealtime, and make sure they stay hydrated with one or more water bowls.

-3. Collar and ID Tag – These are essential for identifying your cat in case she gets lost.
-Even if you have an indoor-only kitty, you should get your cat an ID tag in case she escapes.
+3. Collar and ID tag: These are essential for identifying your cat in case they get lost.
+Even if you have an indoor-only kitty, you should get your cat an ID tag in case they escape.
 Cats are stealthy and can slip out of the house undetected.
-Make sure her tag has your cat’s name and your current contact information.
+Make sure the tag has your cat’s name and your current contact information.

-4. Cat Litter – There are a variety of litters available, from clay to corn-based.
-Cats tend to prefer scent-free, dust-free clumping litter, according to Dr. Mitchell, but you’ll have to see what works best for your cat.
+4. Cat litter: There are a variety of litters available, from clay to corn-based.
+Cats tend to prefer scent-free, dust-free clumping litter, according to Sandra Mitchell, DVM, DABVP, owner of All Creatures Veterinary Services in Bangor, Maine, but you’ll have to see what works best for your cat.

-6. Cat Trees or Scratchers – These give your cat an appropriate place to condition her claws.
+6. Cat trees or scratchers: These give your cat an appropriate place to condition their claws.
 A cat tree also provides your cat with an appropriate place to climb (aka not the kitchen counter).

-7. Cat Toys – She’ll need these for mental and physical exercise.
+7. Cat toys: They'll need these for mental and physical exercise.

-8. Cat Bed – This will help your cat feel conformable in her new home.
+8. Cat bed: This will help your cat feel conformable in their new home.

-You’ll also need to provide additional items and care specific to her life stage.
+You’ll also need to provide additional items and care specific to their life stage.

 Long-Term Essentials for Specific Life Stages